What Does a Dry Socket Look Like?

 In cases in which you treat symptoms at home, a dry socket often heals on its own, although it can last as long as 7 to 10 days.
 Home treatment involves flushing the area with a saline solution and covering it with gauze.
 You will want to get a plastic syringe to help with the flushing.
 If your condition is severe, you will need to change the dressing a couple of times.

-Pain is often severe, especially during the first 24 to 72 hours, necessitating a visit to the dentist for most patients.
-Even over-the-counter painkillers may not be sufficient.
-You may need several visits to manage the pain.
+Pain is often severe, especially during the first 24 to 72 hours.
+Most people have to see a dentist promptly to address symptoms, get their pain under control, and promote full healing.
+Over-the-counter painkillers may not be sufficient to control pain, so prescription painkillers may be needed.
+You may need several visits to your dentist to manage the pain.

 A socket looks like a hole in the place where the tooth was extracted.
 In most cases, the bone in the socket or the area around it becomes exposed, giving it a different color from the rest of the gum and teeth.
 Because there is no blood clot formed, the area appears dry, empty and with a seemingly white or bone-like color.